-5.3.9 Introducing variation in the end year option-implied equity volatility has increased the variability of the fair value guarantee profit in all three cases considered.
+Introducing variation in the end-year option-implied equity volatility has increased the variability of the fair value guarantee profit in all three cases considered.
 However, the impact on the performance of the hedge portfolio is the most marked.
-There is not much that we can do about these changes in implied volatility if the hedge portfolio is restricted to investments in the underlying asset and risk-free assets.
-This is highlighted by Figure 5.7, which shows the fair value guarantee profit arising when following the above hedging strategy plotted against the simulated end year implied equity volatility.
-Whilst Figure 5.2 showed that the dynamic hedge removed most of the fair value profit's exposure to movements in underlying assets, Figure 5.7 shows that the sensitivity to changes in implied volatility remains.
+There is not a lot we can do about these changes in implied volatility if the hedge portfolio is restricted to investments in the underlying asset and risk-free assets.
+This is highlighted by the following exhibit, which shows the fair value guarantee profit arising when following the above hedging strategy plotted against the simulated end-year implied equity volatility.
+Whilst exhibit 5.2 showed that the dynamic hedge removed most of the fair value profit's exposure to movements in underlying assets, exhibit 5.7 shows that the sensitivity to changes in implied-volatility remains.